bimp/devops-challenge/dataimport/README.md

  - apply an appropriate life cycle property to comply with GDPR and HIPAA

  ## DynamoDB Table Structure
+- providerId as partition key with the sortKey containing the following
+    format: medicalRecordNumber#dateTime
+        - this allows the optimized read access pattern of a doctor pulling up patient records in chronological order usign the query "begins with" call.
+        - this allows for performannt queries since a table scan is avoided
+        - still store the dateTime and medical Record number in dedicated fields for other query/reporting purposes

 | providerId | sortKey | dateTime | doctorsNotes | dateTimeProcessed | csvFile | firstName | lastName | medicalRecordNumber |
 |------------|---------|----------|--------------|-------------------|---------|-----------|----------|---------------------|